Section 13 is a way for landlords to increase the rent they charge for a property; it refers to Section 13 of the Housing Act (1988).

 Once you have filled out a Form 4, you will need to serve it on the tenant.

-You can serve the notice through first-class post, hand delivery, or via a process server, unless the tenancy agreement indicates a specific method.
+You can serve the notice by first-class post, hand delivery, or through a process server, unless the tenancy agreement specifies a different method.

 Can tenants challenge a Section 13 rent increase?